 Mind, body and spirit are inseparably linked.
-To be healthy, students must not only attend to fitness and disease prevention, but also promote emotional health.
+To be healthy, students must not only pay attention to fitness and disease prevention, but also to emotional health.

 - Sometimes students come to college with past traumas that need to be addressed.

 - Sometimes fully participating in college leads to considerable emotional stress.

 - Sometimes bad things happen in college that lead to emotional distress.

 - Sometimes mental diseases first appear in young adulthood.

 These are all good reasons to be proactive in promoting emotional health.
 The resources on this page provide information about counseling services available to students, self-help opportunities, and ways to get involved in promoting emotional well being of all CCU students.